Ships in the Quadrans galaxy

 Nuclear fusion is the only known technology that can deliver this kind of performance and all newly developed spaceships have been powered by Deuterium + Helium-3 reactors for a long time.
 Using the latest advancements in carbon-carbon metamaterials and high-power active magnetic plasma confinement it is now possible to build ships in the 50 GW / 100 tons range.
 The CSN F9 is a typical example of this new generation of military vessels.

 D / He-3 reactors deliver their power as a flow of ultra-hot plasma (typically 300 keV ~ 3.5 billion K).
 At such a high temperature the corresponding mass flow is very small, around 2 g/s at 50 GW.
 Supposing a perfect expansion of this plasma into a magnetic nozzle yields an exhaust velocity of more than 7000 km/s (ISP 700 k).
 Nevertheless the corresponding thrust does not exceed 14 kN for an acceleration of less than 0.14 m/s².
-This does not meet the usual acceleration requirements by an order of magnitude.
-Moreover such an engine would deliver 100 km/s of ΔV in more than 200 hours at maximum power and this actually exceeds the life expectancy of existing reactors.
+This does not meet the usual acceleration requirements by a factor 10.
+Moreover such an engine would deliver 100 km/s of ΔV in more than 200 hours at maximum power, which actually exceeds the life expectancy of existing reactors.

 Consequently the fusion plasma is not used directly as propellant.
 Instead it is mixed with hydrogen in the Exhaust Mass Augmentation (EMA) chamber to produce a larger quantity of lower temperature “exhaust plasma” (typically 80 eV).
 When expanded in the magnetic nozzle this plasma produces the desired characteristics, i.e. ISPs around 10 ks and thrust levels > 500 kN.
 This is similar in essence to jet engines whose propulsion is provided by the expanded air flow after heating by the fuel combustion rather than by the combustion products themselves.